lamettrist/Lark/README.md

 ## Demo

-To see a demo of Lark in action, please view the Demo.mov file in the examples folder.
+To see a demo of Lark in action, please view the [Demo.mov](https://github.com/lamettrist/Lark/raw/refs/heads/main/example/Demo.mov) file in the examples folder (or follow the link to be sent to the video.

 ## Components